DataDog/dd-trace-rb/docs/UpgradeGuide2.md

 <h3 id="2.0-gem-rename">Rename to `datadog` gem</h3>

-Historically, gem `ddtrace` started as Datadog's tracing product, nowadays, several products are harhored together in this gem.
-To better reflect its intention, the gem is renamed to `datadog`.
+The gem now includes new capabilities (Profiling, Application Security Monitoring) that extend beyond tracing.
+To better reflect the broad set of features already within this package, and our intention for this package to be an all-inclusive offering, the existing gem has been renamed to `datadog`.

+This name change is does not reflect any material change to existing capabilities in 2.0, but future 2.x versions may include additional capabilities or products.

 Make sure to update Gemfile: